EmeraldTechnopath/Em_Auto_Switch_Hair/README.md

 This script auto-switches your character's (or a companion, if you set it that way) hair to a different hair when camp clothes are equipped.
-There's also an extra slot where you can add hair extensions or other CC item (like piercings).
+There's also an extra slot where you can add hair extensions or other CC items (like piercings).

 **Limitations:**